 Stroll from south to east

-You’ll know Kempsey like the back of your hand once you’ve done the South to East Kempsey Walk.
+You’ll know Kempsey like the back of your hand once you’ve done the.
 This easy 7km trail takes you through parks and gardens and alongside the meandering Macleay River.
 You’ll also wander through the expansive East Kempsey Cemetery, with its peaceful green spaces and shady trees.

 Sip a homegrown brew

 Sam and Amanda Preston are the passionate husband-and-wife team behind Kempsey’s own Bucket Brewery.
 Visit them in South Kempsey and try brews like Adamsbier, a dark German ale; the Charlie Bucket Stout, a chocolate stout with a hint of vanilla; and the Coffee Lager.
 Take a guided tour and tasting to learn more about the brewing process: if you’re lucky, the brewery pooch, Miss Bucket, might accompany you.

 You might feel as if time has stopped at Yarrahapinni, an ancient landscape with deep spiritual significance for both the Dunghutti and Gumbaynggirr peoples.
 Wander through old-growth forests filled with flooded gums and hoop pines, and savour local Aboriginal Dreamtime stories, or simply lose yourself in the stunning views to the coast.